 Eating a variety of healthy foods is the best way to balance your hormones naturally.

-That, combined with other lifestyle changes like making sure to sleep enough, keep stress low, avoid chemicals in plastics and personal care items, and exercise will help with hormonal balance and overall health.
+That, combined with other lifestyle changes like making sure to sleep enough, keeping stress low, avoiding chemicals in plastics and personal care items, and exercising will help with hormonal balance and overall health.

 Changes are not easy to make especially if you have eaten particular foods all your life.

 And in some cases, other health issues may cause hormonal imbalance.